 Thursday 7:00-8:00pm Hatha Vinyasa, Mel

 In Hatha Yoga different energies in the body are ignited, strengthened and balanced.
 Within each male and female are masculine and feminine energies.
 The Sun part of Hatha Yoga is masculine and we experience this energy through heat building linear asana (poses) and sequences, the Moon is feminine which is expressed through cooling, fluid sequences and restorative asana.
 Feminine energy creates and masculine energy puts forth that creation into action.
 Nurturing these inner energies supports a more wholesome experience and involvement with life.

 Hatha Yoga is the yoga of Asana (poses) and Pranayama (breathing techniques) to bring balance and prepare the practitioner for meditation.
 All the Asana open up the energy channels for Prana (life force) to flow freely and warm and lengthen the muscles.
 The Pranayama stretches and strengthens the respiratory muscles so a relaxed state of breathing can be found and full awareness turned inwards.
-Through the Asana and Pranayama the body and mind reaches a state of equilibrium, focus of mind and suppelty of body then supports seated meditation.
+Through the Asana and Pranayama the body and mind reaches a state of equilibrium.
+Focus of mind and supplety of body then supports seated meditation.

 Vinyasa- To place in a special way